-Ray joined Carbon Neutral Ltd as CEO in 2010 to get involved in the emerging low carbon market and drive opportunities to re-vegetate unproductive farmland through development of reforestation carbon sinks.
+Ray joined Carbon Neutral Ltd as CEO in 2010 to get involved in the emerging low carbon market and drive opportunities to revegetate unproductive farmland through development of reforestation carbon sinks.
 He has a diverse background in the agricultural and agribusiness sectors.
 This includes agribusiness consulting; executive and board member positions with a number of farmer organisations; and a senior role with a major corporate cattle and farming operation.
-More recently, he has held State Manager positions in rural banking and was CEO of a grower-owned industry organisation.
+Prior to joining Carbon Neutral he held a State Manager position in rural banking and was CEO of a grower-owned industry organisation.